 25. Jeffries, Mark.
 Max Quick Novels, 3 books.
 Series consists of Max Quick: The Pocket and the Pendent (’11) (My review), Max Quick: The Two Travellers (’12), Max Quick: The Bane of the Bondsman (’13).
 In the first book, everyone in the series freezes in place except Max and a few other kids.
 Everyone can also run super fast and has the power of a superhero.
 Too much fun.

-This unique series consists of The Sixty-Eight Rooms (’11),(my review), Stealing Magic: A Sixty-Eight Rooms Adventure (’13), and The Pirate’s Coin: A Sixty-Eight Rooms Adventure(’13)(my review).
+This unique series consists of The Sixty-Eight Rooms (’11),(my review), Stealing Magic: A Sixty-Eight Rooms Adventure (’13), and The Pirate’s Coin: A Sixty-Eight Rooms Adventure(’13)(my review), and The Secret of the Key (2014).
 I think anyone who has ever peered into a dollhouse and imagined themselves a resident would enjoy The Sixty-Eight Rooms.
 The boy-girl friendship depicted was also very nice.

 27. Deutsch, Stacia.
 Blast to the Past.
 7 books.
 Goodreads: Third graders travel through time to keep history on track.
 Abigail loves Mondays, and so does the rest of class 305.
 That’s the day Mr. Caruthers asks them cool questions about history.
 Today Mr. C asks, “What if Abraham Lincoln never freed the slaves?”
 Abigail and her friends are ready to put their thinking caps on.
 But this time Mr. C wants them to do more than put their heads together-he wants them to travel back in time.
 Turns out the “What If?” questions are real, and Mr. C has just come back from a visit to the past.
 He needs their help because it looks like President Lincoln might quit and never free the slaves With a time-travel gadget and only two hours to spare, Abigail and her friends are going back to the past.
 But even though time traveling isn’t hard, convincing Abraham Lincoln not to give up isn’t going to be easy….